Medically reviewed by Drugs.com. Last updated on Oct 24, 2022.

 Ala Scalp Description

-The topical corticosteroids constitute a class of primarily synthetic steroids used as anti-inflammatory and antipruritic agents.
+Topical corticosteroids constitute a class of primarily synthetic steroids used a anti-inflammatory and antipruritic agents.
 Hydrocortisone is a member of this class.
 Chemically hydrocortisone is pregn-4-ene-3, 20-dione, 11, 17, 21-trihydroxy, (11ß)-.
 Its structural formula is:

-Each mL of ALA-SCALP® (Hydrocortisone Lotion USP, 2%) contains 20 mg hydrocortisone USP in a lotion base consisting of water, isopropyl alcohol, propylene glycol, polysorbate 20, and benzalkonium chloride.
+Each mL of ALA-SCALP (Hydrocortisone Lotion USP), 2% contains 20 mg hydrocortisone USP in a vehicle of isopropyl alcohol, polysorbate 20, purified water, propylene glycol, and benzalkonium chloride.

 Ala Scalp - Clinical Pharmacology